Why We Might Fear Alzheimer's

 But those are our projections now (as people without dementia) of how we would feel if we were demented.
 But since we aren't demented, we don't actually know what we would experience or how we would feel.
 Perhaps we have a distorted picture of the experience of Alzheimer disease.

-Here are some counter-examples that do show each of these stages but the images are far different from what we'd expect.
+Each of these stages are far different from what we'd expect.

 - I am myself early in the course of the disease and I can still write a blog of my experiences and find my way downtown to go bike-riding to the library with my grandchildren.